Services for children, families, caregivers, and educators

 JPA focuses on positive relationships.
 We don’t try to “fix” kids; we build relationships so they can heal.
 Instead, we harness children’s natural drive to learn, succeed, and to engage in positive relationships, while lowering psychological barriers that impede progress.

 To show what we mean, each month we’ll present a new story about a real kid.
 We’ll share what is called the youth’s “presenting issue” and how we approached it.
-After the story, you'll find ideas, tips, and lessons you can use in the classroom or living room to build relationships with your students or children.
+After the story, you'll find ideas, tips, and lessons you can use in the classroom or living room to build relationships with your students or children.the story of a harrowing moment when teenaged gang members breached school grounds attempting to recruit second graders.

 We are excited to introduce a new monthly feature "Ask Jane" named after our founder, Jane Addams.
 Each month our clinical and social work teams will answer a question submitted by our readers.
 We welcome principals, teachers, community social workers, concerned citizens and especially parents to ask about concerns regarding children in school, the community or in your own home.